Only For Mock Interview Enquires Call on +918988882020, +918988884949

 • Make your own separate list of topics based on syllabus to cover apart from your college classes.

-• Events which are relatable to syllabus and those which are mentioned directly in the syllabus are important topics to be covered fr4om the newspapers.
+• Events which are relatable to the syllabus and those which are mentioned directly in the syllabus are important topics to be covered from the newspapers.

-• Newspaper reading not only helps in current affairs, it is also useful for CSAT’s comprehension part.
+• Newspaper reading not only helps in current affairs, It is also useful for the CSAT comprehension part.

 • Apart from newspapers for current affairs students can check websites like PIB, Official sites of government of India, UN, WHO, IMF, World Bank etc.

-• Choosing subjects is an important step for after class 12th to prepare for UPSC
+• Choosing upsc optional subjects is an important step for after class 12th to prepare for UPSC

 • Subjects like History, Political Science, Geography, Public Administration, sociology, economics etc.

-• Syllabus of these subjects overlap with UPSC CSE’s syllabus.
+• The UPSC syllabus of these subjects overlap with UPSC CSE’s syllabus.

 • This will help you in your optional exam as well as the General studies exam.